HighDimensionalEconLab/HMCExamples.jl/scripts/README.md

 bash scripts/run_samplers/baseline_experiments.sh
 ```

 The other scripts are left separate to make running them in parallel easier.
-These run hundreds of examples and may take **days to run**
+These run thousands of examples and may take **3-4 days to run** in parallel, depending on your computer.
+However, you can edit the shell scripts to run these in parallel with little effort.

 ```bash
 bash scripts/run_samplers/rbc_1_joint_frequentist.sh